Halftime show: Grey Cup

 In Canada, the halftime show for the Grey Cup is a highlight of the event and can cost millions to stage.
-Performers over the years have included Justin Bieber, Black Eyed Peas, and Imagine Dragons.
+Performers over the years have included Justin Bieber, Shania Twain, Blue Rodeo, Black Eyed Peas, Keith Urban, Green Day and Imagine Dragons.

+NBA All-Star Game

 Rugby football

 A halftime show is a traditional element in a Rugby league and Rugby union game during a Grand final.

+Association football

+Due to the time format and fan nature of association football, halftime shows are quite rare for the sport, although there have been halftime shows in major competitions.
+For example, Colombian singer Shakira performed in the halftime show during the 2024 Copa América final at Hard Rock Stadium in Miami Gardens, Florida.

+On September 28, 2024, FIFA announced that Global Citizen would co-produce a halftime show for the 2026 FIFA World Cup final in East Rutherford, New Jersey, the first halftime show in the history of the FIFA World Cup.